How to Use a Proxy With Axios and Node.js

 })

-Using a Proxy with Axios
+Using a Proxy With Axios

-To use a proxy server with Axios, you need to create a new variable that holds the value for the protocol, IP address, and port of the proxy that you want to connect to.
+To use a proxy server with Axios, you need to create a new variable that holds the value for the proxy protocol, IP address, and port of the proxy that you want to connect to.

 Here's an example: